Marathon Training Recovery Guide: How To Recover Rapidly

 Treat it like a mini-foam roller.

-Perfect for massaging out tired feet after a long run (or just a long day in office shoes), you can happily use this roller as you relax in front of the TV each evening.
+Perfect for massaging tired feet after a long run (or just a long day in office shoes), this roller is also comfortable to use as you relax in front of the TV each evening.

 The trigger point features specifically target the stressed parts of your soles; this is the closest you can get to having a private reflexologist in your home!